Work

 Wake Forest University

 Wake Forest University is a private collegiate university with a liberal arts curriculum.
 It holds a Carnegie classification of Doctoral Universities: High Research Activity.
-Wake Forest University has a total university enrollment of over 8,750 across six colleges and schools.
+At the time, Wake Forest University had a total university enrollment of over 8,750 across six colleges and schools and received $9.8M annually in external funding.

 Head of Instruction, Z. Smith Reynolds Library